The Nest

 6. New York Might Subsidize Part Of It

-If your home has a barn, New York will give you a 25 percent tax credit to help incentivize the deal.
+New York will give you a 25 percent tax credit if your home has a barn to help incentivize the deal.

 7. How to determine if buying a historic home is right for you

-Ken Lyon, Associate City Planner and Historic Preservation Officer in Palm Springs, California, reminds potential buyers that a buyer with no interest in learning the history of the community, or someone who wants to modernize an older home, should maybe look elsewhere.
-“There is a responsibility in owning a historically designated home in terms of maintenance and upkeep, and honoring aspects of the house that make it significant.”
+Ken Lyon, Associate City Planner and Historic Preservation Officer in Palm Springs, California, reminds potential buyers that someone who is not interested in learning the community’s history or who wants to modernize an older home should look elsewhere.

 Bottom line

 Buying a home is a big purchase, no matter the age.
 There’s a lot more to consider.
-However, when buying a historic home you’ll want to educate yourself on the property.
+However, when purchasing a historic home, you’ll want to educate yourself about the property.
 You need to learn about any restrictions or guidelines in place.
-And really examine if the house’s structure and maintenance need as well as your budget.

 Written By: Ossiana Tepfenhart